howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/resource_kit/frequently_asked_questions.md

 Then, check out our [press kit](/resource_kit/press_kit).

 ## Slow internet?
 Want offline tutorials?
-Code.org tutorials only work on an internet connection.
+Letron tutorials only work on an internet connection.
 But if you need offline support, you can download the original Blockly tutorials using this ZIP file, and then run them locally from a file server or even from a USB drive.
 These do not include any tutorial videos, and require a modern browser.

 See our [Resource Kit](/resource_kit/index) for additional marketing collateral you can use.